 When filter policy is enabled, the whitelist consisting of all bonded masters is submitted to the underlying stack so that only those bonded masters result in scan and connection requests being serviced.

-nAdvTimeout in the BL620 is rounded up to the nearest 1000 msec.
-Note:
+Note: nAdvTimeout is rounded up to the nearest 1000 msec.

 BLEADVERTSTART (nAdvType,peerAddr\$,nAdvInterval, nAdvTimeout, nFilterPolicy)